jarusll/the-logs/index.md

 Someone has already made a better playground for nearley So I can move on to something else.
 Or I could improve it, I'll think about it.
 Time for some dog fooding.
 I realised I don't need backend for this So I could just make a Client side rendered webapp.

 One of the things I want to build with is Codemirror.
-Just because I use like editors and use editors I want to build using one.
+Just because I do like editors and use editors I want to build using one.

 Pushed part 2 `Grammar & Primitive Operations`.
 Next will be `Abstraction` and `Application`